 Still the demand for them means if you have the money to spend there is a hive of activities (still reasonably priced) you can take part in, such as white water-rafting.
 Along with two coasts (with some good surfing) Costa Rica also has cool mountains and the chance for some good trekking.

 Did you know that 25% of Costa Rica is national parks?
 You might also be interested to know that Belize's ratio is 35%.
 Costa Rica does have most things, but not everything as so often claimed.

-Volcán Arenal if in an animated active state (you have to take pot luck here), the beautiful cool highland areas around La Fortuna and Monteverde (although the jury is out on the cloud forest), Montezuma and the Nicoya peninsula, Puerto Viejo on the Caribbean coast and the trek to Chirripo Grande (Cerro Chirripó).
+There is a lot to see and do for a country of Costa Rica's size.
+Volcán Arenal if in an animated active state (you have to take pot luck here), the beautiful cool highland areas around La Fortuna and Monteverde (although the jury is out on the cloud forest), Montezuma and the Nicoya peninsula, Puerto Viejo on the Caribbean coast, Manuel Antonio national park and the trek to Chirripo Grande (Cerro Chirripó).
+Visiting off-season.

 Petty crime, cost of tours and tourist numbers.
 In the most 'gringo-infected' area, which is the northwest (Province Guanacaste), there is more tourist-related thievery.
 In Costa Rica, with the exception of the public buses and the great Centenario rum, everything is more expensive relative to the rest of Central America.
 Almost twice as much as Guatemala and even more in relation to Nicaragua.